 - Witch hazel – witch hazel can be applied directly to the sore skin around the anus, it calms itching and also reduces pain.
 Use witch hazel wipes after you have been to the toilet instead of toilet paper as this can be a particularly uncomfortable time.
 Toilet paper can actually aggravate the hemorrhoids so switch it up for soothing and moist witch hazel wipes

 - Aloe vera – the gel is both soothing and has anti-inflammatory properties, use 100% pure aloe vera gel after the bath or shower or as required for symptomatic relief

 - Epsom salts – in a warm bath can help calm the intense irritation and soreness and this is particularly helpful after a bowel movement.
-You can also use a ‘sitz’ bath which is a small plastic basin which fits nearly over the toilet seat allowing you to sit and bathe without the requirement to actually have a bath
+You can also use a ‘sitz’ bath which is a small plastic basin that fits nearly over the toilet seat allowing you to sit and bathe without the requirement to actually have a bath

 - Cold compresses – for intense bouts of pain and soreness, a cold compress can provide instant relief and helps to reduce inflammation and throbbing.
 Use a special small ice pack or crushed ice in a bag.
-Always wrap your ice inside cloth or paper towel, never apply anything very cold directly onto the skin.
+Always wrap your ice inside a cloth or paper towel, and never apply anything very cold directly onto the skin.

 - Medicated cooling pads – try Tucks medicated cooling pads, combined with a benzocaine ointment below:

 Tucks hemorrhoidal pads contain Witch Hazel for rapid soothing – they can be folded and used as a moist compress on inflamed tissue

 Americaine Hemorrhoidal Ointment – contains 20% Benzocaine and offers near-immediate pain relief

 Making some daily lifestyle changes can help hemorrhoids to resolve more quickly and even prevent them from occurring in the first place.